 Reduced Fee Scale: For students, and persons managing financial hardship, please inquire about reduced fees.

 Short-term low fee Stress Reduction Skills (SRS) sessions: $50/hour for individuals.
 Shared session $35/hour per person, up to 4 people.
 The focus of these coaching sessions is to learn and practice body-mind stress reduction skills.
 Please call to inquire.

-Payment & Insurance Info: I accept cash, checks and credit card payments.
-If you have a flexible spending account, or insurance that covers my services, I am happy to provide you with monthly, quarterly or annual receipts.
+Payment & Insurance Info: I accept cash, checks, credit cards, paypal and venmo.
+If you have a flexible spending account, or insurance that covers my services, I am happy to provide you with quarterly or annual receipts.
 Please note, I am considered an "out of network" provider.

 My work with clients in private practice is deeply informed by a lifelong cultivation of embodied practices, starting with martial arts when I was 14 and growing up in southeastern Michigan.
 By 1998, to heal some chronic back pain, I turned to Yoga and fell in love.
 The next decade would find me immersed in the practical and spiritual aspects of the mind and body as expressed through Hatha Yoga, Thai massage, Tantric Saivism, Tibetan Buddhism, and a variety of meditation practices.